…as I was saying, Irene had this great idea to go to Jerusalem

 them, make meals, and they even have a synagogue in the hotel.
 The last time in

-stayed in an A rab hotel, so this was
+Jerusalem A rab hotel, so this was

 a different perspective.
 There is even a Sabbath elevator, that opens and stops